Why fishing at the Horn of Africa?

-- The market price on fish is currently around 4 USD/KG – more than doubled since FairFishing started in 2013,
+- The market price on fish has more than doubled since FairFishing started in 2013.
+It is currently around 4 USD/KG.

-- 400.000 USD in monthly turnover among our partners when from sales at local markets
+- 400.000 USD in monthly turnover among our partners from sales at local markets.

-- PSU selling affordable fishing gear and equipment to local fishers
+- A shop (Partner Supply Unit) selling affordable fishing gear and equipment to local fishers.

 Income, livelihood and nutrition through a fishery-based economy in the Horn of Africa